DecentraLabsCom/Marketplace/README.md

 Leverage a decentralized, tamper-proof system without intermediaries.

 ### 🎓 For Consumers
-Explore a growing catalog of online labs—from electronics to robotics.
+Explore a growing catalog of online labs, from electronics to robotics.

 Authenticate using your crypto wallet or institutional SSO (e.g., eduGAIN).